Pi4J/pi4j.github.io/content/examples/components/LCDDisplay.md

 [Create an own Symbol](https://www.8051projects.net/lcd-interfacing/lcd-custom-character.php)
 {{% /notice %}}

-### Further application

-The class is implemented in the sample project [Photobooth](https://github.com/DieterHolz/PhotoBooth).

 ### Further project ideas

 - A Temperature Sensor hooked to a display, where it constantly shows how warm it is